Sharif Finch: New Orleans Saints

+Seattle Sea Dragons

+Finch played for the Seattle Sea Dragons of the XFL in 2023.
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).

+Calgary Stampeders

+On January 25, 2024, Finch signed with the Calgary Stampeders of the Canadian Football League (CFL).
+He was released on May 15, 2024.

 NFL statistics

 Personal life

 Finch is the youngest of 22 siblings and enjoys playing the piano.
 His mother, Wendy, died of breast cancer on May 28, 2015.
 His father, Gregory, died of a heart attack on July 30, 2018, while Finch was participating in his rookie training camp.
-His father's death occurred just 10 days before Finch’s first professional preseason game.
-Since Gregory’s death was sudden and heartbreaking, Finch mustered up the courage to comfort his family by playing the piano at his father's funeral.
+His father's death occurred just 10 days before Finch's first professional preseason game.
+Since Gregory's death was sudden and heartbreaking, Finch mustered up the courage to comfort his family by playing the piano at his father's funeral.
 On August 9, 2018, during the third quarter of this preseason game against the Green Bay Packers, Finch recorded his first sack.
 Immediately after the sack, he pointed to the sky with two fingers as a tribute to both of his parents.
-He wears a set of dog tags with their names and photo and an inscription that reads "everything is for you."
+He wears a set of dog tags with their names and photo and an inscription that reads "everything is for you".